vin-clearsense/Personicle/README.md

-# The Personicle
+<img width="1378" alt="Screen Shot 2021-10-06 at 3 51 30 PM" src="https://user-images.githubusercontent.com/87823308/136273501-236670c3-3d61-4f06-927a-ff21c05d7fb3.png">
 The Personal Chronicle aka "personicle" .
 The Personicle is a person centric healthcare data platform that registers Individual events of lifestyle, health, social, environmental, and other related events to provide highly personalized  & preventive health insights in real time.

-<img width="1378" alt="Screen Shot 2021-10-06 at 3 51 30 PM" src="https://user-images.githubusercontent.com/87823308/136273501-236670c3-3d61-4f06-927a-ff21c05d7fb3.png">

 ## Introduction

 Personicle is a personal chronicle of lifestyle, health, social, environmental, and other events and all associated information and data for a person.
 A Personicle is a time-indexed database of events and their attributes for a person.
 Earlier versions of such systems with limited applications and scopes have been called lifelog and digital twins.